SanitaB17/Naruto-Quiz-Game/README.md

 - Easy to navigate on various screen sizes and search engines.
 - Visually appealing and user-friendly design.
 - Quiz game should respond to user interactions quickly.

+### Expectations

+- I expect all buttons to work.
+- I expect to easily control the audio.
+- I expect all questions and answers to be displayed correctly with indicating colors for the selected option.
+- I expect to see the quiz score.
+- I expect the screen size not to affect the quality of the website.

 \
 &nbsp;